Table of Contents Show

 The Art of Exposed Concrete

 Ando’s mastery of smooth, exposed concrete (known as fair-faced concrete) forms the backbone of his aesthetic.
 Unlike typical brutalist concrete, which can appear rough and heavy, Ando’s concrete surfaces have an almost textile quality.
-He achieves this through meticulous formwork, dense engineering-grade mixes, and precise vibration during pouring.
+He achieves this through careful formwork, dense engineering-grade mixes, and precise vibration during pouring.
 The result is a glass-like surface that catches and reflects light in constantly changing ways.

 His concrete walls serve a dual purpose.
 They create protective enclosures that separate interior spaces from the outside world, while their smooth surfaces act as canvases for the play of natural light.
 According to Ando, “My objective is to design a space that nobody else can come up with while using the material that anyone can use.”
+For a deeper look at how concrete defined an entire era of architecture, see our comparison of brutalism vs modernism, two traditions Ando worked through and ultimately transcended.

 Light as a Building Material